w3c/wai-curricula/content/intro.md

 It addresses many different audiences, including people with different technical skills and knowledge about the topic.

+The following is a set of course types where this curriculum could be implemented with examples of how long each of its modules could take:

 {% include excol.html type="start" %}

 ## Course Examples

 {% include excol.html type="middle" %}

-The following is a set of scenarios where this curriculum could be implemented with examples of how long each of its modules could take:

 ### Including Accessibility in a University ICT Program